klean2050/tiles_ecg_model/README.md

 ### Backbone \& Objective

 A lightweight ResNet encoder is used to extract latent representations from the augmented data inputs.
 We use a light architecture of 8 blocks and 16 filters at the first block, in order to abide by the domain literature and make the model applicable to real-time settings.
 The 256D output embeddings of a pair of augmented samples are projected to a 128D latent space, where all samples within a batch are contrasted using the NT-Xent loss, adapted from the SimCLR study.
 With this loss, the model is forced to identify the underlying association between augmented versions of the same sample.
-The network is trained for about 60K steps using an AdamW optimizer (learning rate 0.001 on batches of 128 samples).
+The network is trained for about 60K steps using an AdamW optimizer.

 ## Fine-Tuning Framework (TBD)